cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 ## Architectural differences

-Most people think of zswap and zram simply as two different flavours of the same thing, compressed swap -- a mechanism to offload pages from physical RAM, typically to disk, to compressed RAM, or through both in sequence.
-Superficially, that's correct -- they both hold swapped pages -- but they make fundamentally different bets about how the kernel should handle memory pressure, and picking the wrong one for your situation can actively make things worse than having no swap at all.
+Most people think of zswap and zram simply as two different flavours of the same thing: compressed swap.
+At a surface level, that's correct -- both compress pages that would otherwise end up on disk -- but they make fundamentally different bets about how the kernel should handle memory pressure, and picking the wrong one for your situation can actively make things worse than having no swap at all.